quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 remain stable for the entire handshake (as QUIC version 1 does), then this applies to the entire handshake, including the first flight.

+Note also that the client can disable compatible version negotiation by omitting the Version Information Transport Parameter, or not reporting other versions in it.

 # Version Information {#vers-info}